featurist/coypu-jvm/README.md

 #### Finding single elements

-Find methods return a `Coypu.ElementScope` that is scoped to the first matching element.
+Find methods return a `ElementScope` that is scoped to the first matching element.
 The locator arguments are case sensitive.

 	ElementScope element = browser.findField("Username");
 	ElementScope element = browser.findButton("GO");